 It is funny how the top 2 most unpopular freelance platforms are also the most profitable ones.
-But people fear rejection and lack the patience so they skip big opportunities.
-If you’re different, use email or blog platforms.
+But people often fear rejection and lack patience, so they skip big opportunities.
+If you’re different, I suggest you try to use email or blog platforms.

 What is the reason you’re looking for unpopular platforms?

-Because you understand that popular ones have many competitors.
-And the more competitors there are, the less you’re paid.
+Because you understand that popular ones have many competitors, and the more competitors there are, the less you’ll get paid.

 So why not choose a platform where you’re the only choice?

 Put yourself in business owners’ shoes.
 When they use ANY freelance platform, they see hundreds or even thousands of people offering the same thing.
 If you don’t accept the offer, someone else among the thousands will.

 And low prices are your destiny if you decide to use these platforms.

 Compare that to being in an inbox of a business owner where you’re the only one offering this specific service.
 Night and day difference.